 The arrangements include refinancing its current debt and introducing new, longer-term fixed loans, the company said in a stock market filing.

-As previously reported, Alliance Airlines has commitments with Jetran for the purchase of sixteen ex-American Airlines E190s in addition to fourteen ex-Copa Airlines E190s from Azorra Aviation.
+As previously reported, Alliance Airlines has commitments with Jetran for the purchase of sixteen ex-American Airlines E190s in addition to fourteen ex-Copa Airlines E190s from Azorra.
 To date, twenty-two of the Embraer jets have been settled with five operating revenue services.
 The remaining units will be entered into service progressively throughout 2021 and 2022, providing the company with substantial growth capacity.

 It is using the incoming Embraer regional jets to replace its existing Fokker Aircraft fleet including twenty-seven F100s, four F50s, and fourteen F70s, the company said.